 Hypnotherapist in London, Malminder was asked by The Professional to share with their readers her top tips on how to manage your emotions and mental state before trying to manage others.
 Read the full article below.
-Published by The Professional in print and online on 28 June 2014.
+Published by The Professional in print on 28 June 2014.

 Emotions, whether good or bad, follow us everywhere we go and whilst some can be kept behind closed doors at home, the workplace can prove to be an emotional playground.
 What you bring to the playground begins to define you, others start to judge you and sometimes those robes of judgement are quite uncomfortable.

 What to do?
 Should we all have therapy before considering a more senior role?
 Not necessarily, here are some simple tips to help keep your emotions in check and add more spring to your step.